 What is the history of crayons?

-Although wax-based drawing implements had been around for years, crayons make it to the masses until the early 1900s.
-Two cousins, Edwin Binney and C. Harold Smith, started a company that made pigments for paint and carbon black for making tires black.
+Although wax-based drawing implements had been around for years, crayons made it to the masses until the early 1900s.
+Two cousins, Edwin Binney and C. Harold Smith started a company that made pigments for paint and carbon black for making tires black.

 Their company Binney and Smith expanded into manufacturing pencils and invented dustless chalk.
 Working alongside his wife Alice, a teacher, Binney developed colored wax crayons.
 These were less messy than paint and easy for children to use.

 Alice is credited with coining the name Crayola.
-It is a combination of the French word crale, meaning chalk, and ola, a shortened version of the French word for oil.
+It combines the French word crale, meaning chalk, and ola, a shortened version of the French word for oil.
 When combined with crayon, the translation was oily chalk pencil or Crayola Crayons.
 Sales began in 1903.

 In 1939 the company introduced a box of 52 crayons and expanded in 1958 to 64 crayons.
 The 64-crayon box was popular because it also incorporated a built-in sharpener.